-Utah’s Hogle Zoo worked with the Utah Division of Natural Resources to create the poster Amhibians of Utah.
+Utah’s Hogle Zoo worked with the Utah Division of Wildlife Resources to create the Amphibians of Utah app and the poster Amphibians of Utah.

 Click on each name to learn more about the amphibians found in Utah and the sound buttons to hear their calls.

 - What is an “amphibian”?
 An amphibian is member of the class Amphibia, meaning “dual life” based on the animals’ use of land and water.
 Amphibians are ectothermic (cold blooded) and commonly use their skin for respiration.
 Amphibians include frogs, toads, salamanders, newts, and caecilians.